 What is Fascia and Why Does It Matter?

-If you've ever heard the term fascia but weren’t quite sure what it meant, you’re not alone!
-Fascia is a connective tissue that wraps around every muscle, bone, and organ in your body, keeping everything in place and working smoothly (Schleip et al., 2012).
-Think of it as a stretchy web that holds your body together while also allowing movement.
+If you’ve ever heard the term fascia but weren’t quite sure what it meant, you’re not alone!
+Fascia is a continuous connective tissue network that wraps around every muscle, bone, and organ in your body, keeping everything in place and helping you move efficiently (Schleip, Jäger, & Klingler, 2012).
+Think of it as a stretchy web that both holds you together and allows fluid movement.

 The Role of Fascia